The law protects the relationship between a client and a psychologist, and information cannot be disclosed without your written permission.

 The law also sets limits to confidentiality, these include:

-- If a client is threatening serious bodily harm to another person/s, we must notify the police and inform the intended victim.
+- If a client is threatening serious bodily harm to another person/s, I must notify the police and inform the intended victim/s.

-- If clients intend to harm themselves, we will make every effort to enlist their cooperation in ensuring their safety.
-If they do not cooperate, we will take further measures without their permission that are provided to us by law in order to ensure their safety.
+- If a client intends to harm himself/ herself, I will make every effort to enlist his/her cooperation in ensuring his/her safety.
+If he/she does not cooperate, I will take further measures without his/her permission that are provided to me by law in order to ensure his/her safety.

-- If we believe that another health care practitioner has abused a patient in some way, then we have an obligation to report this information to the appropriate authority.
+- If I believe that another health care practitioner has abused a patient in some way, then I have an obligation to report this information to the appropriate authority.

-- If the courts demand our testimony or our files in proceedings.
+- If the courts demand my testimony or my files in proceedings.